syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 Any selectors added in this file will be appended to the list provided by the Promise.
 This means means that you cannot override the Kratix cluster selectors set in the Promise definition.
-This enables clear security controls defined by the Promise author, and also guarantees that a Resource will always be scheduled to a Kratix cluster that has already received the Promise dependencies.
+This enables clear security controls defined by the Promise author, and also guarantees that a Resource will always be scheduled to a Kratix cluster that has already received the Promise Dependencies.

 Given the new requirements for a persistent volume, you can update the Resource Configure Workflow to add the `pvCapacity=large` selector when `enableDataCollection` is set to `true`.
 This will indicate that